Manage the Bookings app in Microsoft Teams

 This feature is now part of Teams Premium.

-We'll be providing unlimited SMS notifications through March 1, 2023 (previously January 31, 2023) for customers with Bookings licenses.
-As we get closer to the end of the promotion period, we'll provide additional details on licensing requirements.
+We'll be providing unlimited SMS notifications through April 3, 2023 (previously March 1, 2023) for customers with Bookings licenses.
+As we get closer to the end of the promotion period, we'll provide more details on licensing requirements.
 Contact your account team or support to receive pricing details after the promotion period.

 You can control whether SMS text notifications can be sent to external attendees for virtual appointments scheduled by your staff in your organization.